Tension and Trauma Release Exercises (TRE®)

 My Approach:

-• Start and stop the tremoring
+• Start and stop the tremoring process

-• Slow it down or modulate intensity
+• Slow down, modify, and modulate intensity

-• Take breaks
+• Take breaks as needed

-• Stay oriented to safety and choice
+• Stay oriented to safety and choice throughout the practice

 Testimonial